NhlanhlaHasane/nhlanhlahasane/README.md

  I'm Nhlanhla.

 A Software Developer, Web3 Engineer and an Open Source contributor.
 I'm currently an **Ethereum Core Developer Apprentice** at **[Ethereum](http://www.ethereum.org/)**.
-Contributing to building a decentralized web 3.0 one day at a time.
+Contributing to building a decentralized web 3.0.

 ### ⚡ Technologies